 Solution: Widen Your Candidate Pool, Extend Your Reach and Meet More Students, Faster

-With video interviews, you can easily expand your reach and target different schools without having to visit every campus individually.
+With online interviews, you can easily expand your reach and target different schools without having to visit every campus individually.
 In saying this, above and beyond the obvious cost savings for recruiters in terms of travel, it’s about introducing efficiency into your process and helping your recruiting team make the best of the time they have.
 Many companies are now using career counselors to help promote video interviewing and video profiles to the graduate population as a way to help increase their visibility amongst organizations looking for student talent.

 Connect Qualified Students With Hiring Managers Even Faster With Shareable Video Profiles

 Leave campus visits feeling accomplished and having interacted with as many students as possible.
 Collect valuable student data and video resumes to revisit when new job vacancies come up, or quickly and efficiently share profiles with other hiring managers for a second opinion.
 With video profiles, managers who weren’t able to physically attend the campus visits get to participate and weigh in on the full campus recruitment experience.

 Campus visits and career fairs are great ways for companies to meet prospects for the first time.
 However, beyond exchanging pamphlets, business cards, and resumes, it’s hard for recruiters to keep track and remember who they interacted with (and who the standouts were).
 Leveraging tools like video hiring can help engage more students, reinforce the screening and hiring process significantly as well as build a video database of qualified students to pick from as the demand grows.

 Create QR codes to quickly register applicants for the interview at campus visits, or better yet, set up an interview room as a part of your company’s booth at a career fair and have applicants complete one-way video interviews on the spot (either from their own mobile devices or from tablets that you provide) so you can review them at a later date.